isomerpages/mlaw-ltp/_ltpi-website/LTPI Funding Programme.md

 | Category 1; Brand A   | Category 1; Brand B | Contact MinLaw |

-4. How much funding can each SLP potentially receive?
-Is there a cap for the funding for each firm?
+**4. How much funding can each SLP potentially receive?
+Is there a cap for the funding for each firm?**

 The amount and duration of support vary according to the solution chosen.
 The grant cap is S$300,000 per annum per entity.
 The cap can be shared across all solutions adopted by the SLP within PSG.